-Since we have limited class sessions, you are expected to do your best to attend every session, arrive on time, and stay for the duration of the class.
+Since we only have six in-person sessions, you are expected to do your best to attend every session, arrive on time, and stay for the duration of the class.
 Attendance will be taken during each session.
 Arriving late, leaving early, or stepping out of the class for long periods of time may incur an absence penalty.
 Please refrain from texting and emailing in class.
-Please inform the instructor immediately if a situation develops that will impact your performance or attendance.
-I cannot help you if you don't reach out to me.
+Please inform me immediately if a situation develops that will impact your performance or attendance.